natcap/invest.users-guide/source/coastal_protection.rst

 Finally, if you do not have any storm wave or wind information at your site to run the Nearshore Waves and Erosion model, the model will help you obtain those data by reading and providing you with some pre-processed statistics from the closest WaveWatch III grid point.
 Because wave data can be scarce in most regions of the world, we analyzed 7 years of WAVEWATCH III (WW3, Tolman (2009)) model hindcast reanalysis results to estimate, for model grid points that are in waters deeper than 50m, the maximum as well as the average of the top 10% and 25% wave height.
 We also computed the same statistics for wind data, for 16 equiangular direction sectors (0deg, 22.5deg, 45deg, etc.).

-Wind information can be used in the Nearshore Waves and Erosion model by combining it with fetch distance as well as the average depth offshore of your site to compute an offshore wave height and period inputs.
+Wind information can be used in the Nearshore Waves and Erosion model by combining it with fetch distance (the distance over which waves are generated by wind) as well as the average depth offshore of your site to compute an offshore wave height and period inputs.
 However, if you do not know fetch distances to your site, you can have the model computes them by choosing *Yes* to the question *Do you want the model to compute fetch distances?*.
 In that case, from your site location, the model draws 16 equiangular sectors, and in each sector, the model draws nine equiangular radials.
 Each radial is initially 50km long, but is cutoff when it intersects with a land mass.
 To capture the effects of those land masses that limit fetch distance, the average fetch distance :math:`F_k` for each 22.5deg sectors :math:`k` is weighted by each radial distance and angle (Keddy, 1982):

 .. math:: F_k=\frac{\sum_{n=1}^9f_n\cos \theta }{\sum_{n=1}^9\cos \theta }
   :label: AvgFetch